zmlka/undisciplinary/read_architecture.md

 serves as an entry point to making sense of European architecture after World War I.

+#### Complexity and Contradiction in Architecture by Robert Venturi

+Vincent Scully, in his  introduction to _Complexity and Contradiction_, announced that this is the most important book in architecture since Le Cobrusier's _Towards an Architecture_.
+This outlandish statement by one of the most eloquent arhcitectural historians ever urned out to be true.

+The book is, simply put, very good and a must read.
+It allows one to understand developments in architecture in an entirely different way than before reading it.

 ### Books of interviews and lectures

 Architects often present their work in devious ways.